FREQUENTLY ASKED QUESTIONS

 Q: Can buses accommodate bicycles and how many?

 A. All Island Explorer buses are equipped with bicycle racks.
 Most carry six biycles; several carry four.
-We cannot accommodate tag-alongs, tandem bikes, or bikes with fat tires.
+We cannot accommodate tag-alongs, tandem bikes, bikes with fat tires, or motorized bicycles of any kind.
+This means no E-bikes.

 Q: Are strollers allowed on the bus?